 Dad evidently isn’t too concerned about fishing either.
 I don’t hear any movement from the back bedroom and know it will be a couple hours before he stirs.

-The furnace had been working hard all night to keep us warm, and finally switched off.
-The white noise was gone, and the room was completely silent as I kept my gaze focused outside.
-I could see the wind but couldn’t hear it.
+The furnace had been working hard all night to keep us warm, and finally switches off.
+The white noise is gone, and the room is completely silent as I keep my gaze focused outside.
+I can see the wind but can’t hear it.